How to Transfer Your Cosmetology License to California

 - It is in good standing.

-NOTE: If you have not worked with your license for a minimum of 3 years, you will be required to take the State Board Examination all over again.
+NOTE: If you have not worked with your license for a minimum of three years, you will be required to take the State Board Examination all over again.
 In addition, after talking to a specialist at Consumer Affairs, the website instructs the stylist to contact the previous state.
 I was informed the California State Board will contact the previous state.
 Therefore, the only thing necessary to do is fill out the reciprocity form.

-Step 2: You will need to mail out the form to the address at the top of the form along with the form of payment.
+You will need to mail out the form to the address at the top of the form along with the form of payment.